 Aristotle credits Socrates with the invention of induction:

 Socrates was occupying himself with the excellences of character, and in connection with them became the first to raise the problem of universal definition. . . .
 It was with good reason that he should be seeking the essence, for he was seeking to argue deductively and the beginning of deductive arguments is the essence. . . .
 For two things may be fairly ascribed to Socrates—inductive reasoning and universal definition, both of which are concerned with the starting point of science.
 (Metaphysics 13.4, 1078b24-30)Socrates was seeking deductive conclusions, such as whether virtue could or could not be taught, and in order to argue his point, he needed to know what the term “virtue” meant, its definition (in the Meno, 71a-b, d).
 He realized that deduction would be useless for discovering this, since deduction relies upon pre-existing knowledge, and he had no knowledge of what “virtue” even was as yet, only tentative guesses.
 (For instance, he reasoned that one of virtue's properties was that it could be granted to men by the gods.
-But this was only tentative knowledge; to be certain of this, he had to know what “virtue” is (Meno, 100b).)
+But this was unconfirmed knowledge; to be certain of this, he had to know what “virtue” is (Meno, 100b).)

-In order to reach the essence of “virtue” and similar moral topics (e.g. courage, friends), to define it, he set out on inductive quests, questioning others about what particulars hold in common, which would allow him to discover this identical attribute, or essence.
+To reach the essence of “virtue” and similar moral topics (e.g. courage, friends), to define it, he set out on inductive quests, questioning others about what particulars hold in common, which would allow him to discover this identical attribute, or essence.
 Aristotle agreed with and adopted Socrates's inductive method, and proceeded to explain the role it plays in our lives, in passages spread out across his works.

 Posterior Analytics 2.19: From Perception to Memory to Experience to the Universal